-Thinking Fast and Slow: The Psychology that Fuels B2B Branding
+Thinking Fast and Slow: The Psychology that Fuels B2B Digital Advertising

 We’re not as rational as we think we are.

 B2C marketers have long understood this—desire sells, whereas a list of product features doesn’t.
-And the fact is that despite all our businessperson rationality, branding works in B2B situations as well.
-When executed properly, branding can dramatically impact demand for your company and your products.
+And the fact is that despite all our businessperson rationality, B2B digital advertising is just as effective.
+When executed properly, digital advertising can dramatically impact demand for your company and your products.
 The science of behavioral economics explains how.

 “Thinking Fast and Slow”